DataScienceDisciple/podcast-analytics/README.md

 # podcast-analytics
-This is a framework for deriving analytical values from podcasts.
+This is a framework for deriving analytical value from podcasts.